 Portugal

-Remote workers from outside the European Union (EU) and European Economic Area (EEA) can now get a one-year digital nomad visa for Portugal.
+- Valid for remote workers from countries outside the European Union (EU) and European Economic Area (EEA)

 Romania